RealYusufIsmail/Computer-science-MS-answers-aslevel/paper1.md

 (1 – AO3.3) due to the head coming
 into contact with the platter

+- **cloud storage**
+    - Potentially vulnerable to
+hacking.
+    - Reliant on an internet connection/requires a fast enough internet connection.
+    - Reliant on company servers.

 - **Flash hard drives**
     - use memory chips.
 These can have their contents erased and